stonemjs/docs/src/docs/essentials/cookies.md

 - `response.setCookie()`
 - `response.clearCookie()`

-Stone.js ensures that cookies are parsed, signed, serialized, and secured properly across environments — don't bypass this layer.
+Stone.js ensures that cookies are parsed, signed, serialized, and secured properly across environments, don't bypass this layer.

 #### Sign Sensitive Cookies on the Backend